 Consider the cyber software you need

 Regardless of how many times you change your passwords, you can never be entirely convinced your network is secure without the use of essential cyber security software’s.
 Some businesses we work with are implementing all-encompassing cyber security software suites.
 However, there are also other measures that you can implement to increase your cyber protection.
 These include, anti-virus software, anti-malware software, and virtual private networks (VPNs).
-While the first two-act more like firewalls, VPN software acts more like a curtain.
+While the first two-act more like firewalls, free VPN software for Android and other operating systems acts more like a curtain.

 VPN’s hide your IP address to make it untraceable to hackers, which is essential if you have remote working customer service teams using their own Wi-Fi or working in different locations, so your device is connected but you are not public.